ethers-io/ethers.js/docs/v5/testing/README.md

 Load all the given testcases for the *tag*.

-A tag is the string in the above list of test case names not including any extenstion (e.g. `"solidity-hashes"`)
+A tag is the string in the above list of test case names not including any extension (e.g. `"solidity-hashes"`)

 #### *testcases* . *TestCase* . **TEST_NAME**